Tracking Student Progress

 Progress Evenings

-Our Progress Evenings happen every 4 weeks during term time, with 9 opportunities for students and their parents to attend throughout the school year.
+Our Progress Evenings happen roughly every 4-5 weeks during term time, with 7 opportunities for students and their parents to attend throughout the school year.
 These evenings aim to:

 Teachers may specifically request to see you about your child's progress.
 Where teachers have requested to see you, please try to attend if you can; often, teachers want to see parents as early as possible so that we can work together to address any concerns.